knowrahman/AWS-SAA-C02-Course/README.md

 ##### 1.6.8.3.1.
 EBS Encryption Exam Power Up

-- AWS accounts can be set to encrypt EBS volumes by default.
+- AWS accounts can be set to encrypt EBS volumes by default with a default CMK key.
   - It will use the default CMK unless a different one is chosen.
   - Each volume uses 1 unique DEK (data encryption key)
   - Snapshots and future volume use the same DEK